Atopic Dermatitis in Emergency Medicine Medication

 Class Summary

-Used for the sedating effects.
-Help to prevent scratching during sleep.
+Antihistamines are used for the sedating effects.
+They help to prevent scratching during sleep.

 Hydroxyzine hydrochloride (Atarax, Vistaril)